moraleslazaro/controlcad/README.md

 ### Running ControlCAD

+#### Vagrant

-After cloning the repo, provision the VM using vagrant:
+After cloning the repo, provision the VM using the following command:

 `$ vagrant up --provision`

+#### Docker

+If you are using Docker you can build and image with all the tools using:

+`docker build -t local/django .`

+That image will have all the tools and controlcad inside to create containers using:

+`docker run --rm -d -p 8080:8000 local/django`

+The container will be running on the background.

 ControlCAD should be running on `http://localhost:8080` and show this welcome page: